Image: Giorgio Sacher

 In my practice, I utilise a variety of mediums and techniques, ranging from sculptural forms to multiple components, suspended arrangements of large-scale paintings, impermanent site-specifc installations, and fabricated forms.

+Utilising pure pigments and organic earth materials, I infuse my works with tactile qualities, emphasising the interaction of colour with space.
+Themes such as hope, compassion, and Earth's elemental cycles drive my exploration, inviting viewers to actively engage with disrupted environments and collective understandings of land ontology.
 Through contemplation and research, particularly in times of adversity, I delve into human experience, time perception, and geological processes.
 My art serves as a conduit for existential inquiry, encouraging refection on interconnectedness and personal transformation.
 Drawing from philosophies of impermanence and interconnectedness, I invite viewers to explore their inner landscape amidst transient existence.

 Collaboration is integral to my methodology, emphasising the cultivation of social cohesion and shared signifcance within communities.
 Themes of social impact, community resilience, and human ecology theory underpin my practice, which engages with contemporary challenges through collaborative endeavours and public initiatives.
 By fostering substantive discourse on humanity's adaptation to the shifting natural world, I aim to instigate resilience and facilitate transformative processes in confronting adversity.